Master PRESS PROFILE 13

 How are you and your clients responding to the situation?

 What is incredibly different about the coronavirus is that it is a global crisis, so we are all in it together.
 In a way, that helps because we understand and accommodate for each other’s personal and business challenges no matter where we are based.
-A majority of UXUS clients are multinational or international companies.
-Therefore, we’ve been practicing the ‘new normal’ of virtual meetings versus face-to-face meetings since UXUS’ inception.
+A majority of FutureBrand UXUS clients are multinational or international companies.
+Therefore, we’ve been practicing the ‘new normal’ of virtual meetings versus face-to-face meetings since FutureBrand UXUS’ inception.
 We are used to holding these conversations across multiple different territories – that is how we operate as a business with our clients, so we have noticed little to no change in the way we work.
 Most of our projects are on track and have been progressing as normal – the crisis has not had a major impact on the delivery of our work.

 What impact do you believe the current crisis will have on the future of the retail and hospitality sectors?